 Sex obsession, fantasy, porn-addiction, masturbation and so on aren’t natural for men either, but men are born with an unnatural component — a ‘something to do’ or aspiration — which women are not.
 This makes men far more susceptible to insane sexuality; makes them more wanty and more interested in pornographic images.
 It’s also why they play more video games.
 Again women are changing in these ways now too.
 They use computers so much that they think they love video games.
 They don’t, or nowhere near as much as men do.

 The world teaches woman to aspire, but it is not natural to her.
 She can have worldly ambitions, and achieve things, but the drive to do so is not innate in her — it is conditioned into her by the insane male world of ambition.
 Woman’s ‘ambition’ — if you can call it that — is to know the awesome secrets of love, to be happy in nature, to be utterly free and spontaneous and strange and creative.
-She might do this in the world of course, because we all have to live in the world — but really she knows there is something more important that she wants, and loves.
+She must do this in the world of course, because we all have to live in the world — but really she knows there is something more important that she wants, and loves.

 I’m not talking about babies, and families, and being wifey, and so on (although nothing wrong with any of those things — a free world of the home is a fine thing indeed).
 I‘m talking about something far more mysterious, which nobody talks about, and very few women live.
 Hopefully you know an absolutely wonderful, mysterious, woman who does live it, then you’ll see what I mean.